Amagash/there_is_no_spoon/README.md

 ```buildoutcfg
 there_is_no_spoon --input MY_IMAGE.PNG
 ```
+- the output image will be saved in your current directory under the name "adversarial_image.png".

 ## Advanced features
 Several arguments can be passed to the docker to customize your adversarial image generation.